Try these simple tips to rein those kids in!

 Be sure your rewards are realistic and not extravagant.
 Nobody likes a spoilt child!
 Don’t offer an I-Pad if you know you can’t afford it, this just puts pressure on you and will more than likely end in disappointed kids.

 Remember to use specific phrases and try not to be too broad with your language.
-E.g. instead of, be good you should use a more targeting phrase such as “do not hit your brother”!!
+E.g. instead of, be good you should use a more targeting expression such as “do not hit your brother”!!